 Biophilia is a current buzzword in the world of well-being and workplace design.
-Planteria Group have written a White Paper on the subject, and there are lots of excellent in-depth pieces of work backed by research if you want to discover all aspects of this fascinating topic.
+Planteria Group has written a White Paper on the subject, and there are lots of excellent in-depth pieces of work backed by research if you want to discover all aspects of this fascinating topic.

-There are three pillar concepts to biophilia based design.
+There are three pillar concepts to biophilia-based design.

 1. Nature in The Space

 This refers to adding natural elements into the built environment.
 This is perhaps the easiest and cheapest way to introduce Biophilia to the workplace or living space and gives people instant access to all the feelgood associations of biophilia.
 Think potted plants and animals – for example fish tanks, office dogs and pets.
 Views to nature from the inside of the building, natural light, and direct access to nature like courtyards, gardens and roof terraces planted with greenery, also fall into this category.
 These direct connections to nature have the strongest impact on us as humans.